 TA Series (designed for my own personal playing needs)

 - TA1: Please see the link for more info: https://www.austincustombrass.biz/products/Austin-Custom-Brass--TA-1--Trent-Austin-Signature-mouthpiece.html

 The TA1 is still my primary piece and I find it fantastic for everything but lead and show playing.
 That's where the TA2 comes in for me.
-It feels like a great show piece.
-I just did a gig on it playing 3 horn Sinatra arrangements and it was great to solo on and then sizzles above high C without getting smaller in sound shape.
+It feels like a great show mouthpiece.
+I remember one gig where I played it on some 3 horn Sinatra arrangements and it was great to solo on and then sizzles above high C without getting smaller in sound shape.

-- Ta-Lead: This is a model I've created for my own lead use.
-This rim is extremely comfortable, similar to an old Giardinelli 10S but rounder and forgiving.
+- TA-Lead: This is a model I've created for my own lead mouthpiece use.
+This rim is extremely comfortable, similar to an old Giardinelli 10S mouthpiece but rounder and more forgiving.
 The cup depth is shallow enough for great compression yet produces an incredibly rich tone in all registers.
 Standard 28 throat and my "zip" backbore round out this model.
-It's a great lead mouthpiece for people who tend to "Bottom out" on small cups.
+It's a great lead mouthpiece for people who tend to "bottom out" on small cups.

-- Ta-Screech: A new take on a classic piece... this is a very small, high compression mouthpiece that is surprisingly easy to play.
-30 throat and "zip" backbore produces one of the most efficient pieces I've ever played!
+- TA-Screech: A new take on a classic piece... this is a very small, high compression mouthpiece that is surprisingly easy to play.
+30 throat and "zip" backbore produces one of the most efficient lead mouthpieces I've ever played!